The Ancient Lands Experience at Ngilgi Cave is a new experience developed by MRBTA’s Capes Foundation division.

-The Ngilgi Cave Ancient Lands Experience project aims to develop a unique above ground experience which capitalises on the natural and cultural features of the area and complements the below ground experience at Ngilgi Cave.
-Through this project, MRBTA aims to foster a deeper appreciation of the world around the cave through an engaging, outdoor journey through the precinct that provides interpretation of:
+The project aims to develop a unique above ground experience which immerses visitors in the natural and cultural features of the area and complements the below ground experience at Ngilgi Cave.

 - In 2021 MRBTA secured $1.35 million towards the costs of the project through the Federal Government’s Building Better Regions fund.